BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 Is it truly inevitable that large corporations must be owned by a select few?
 Would society benefit if each of us owned a stake in the infrastructure for which we are accountable?
-If we held ownership, wouldn't we become more concerned with the methods of production, instead of hiding behind a dominant *big brother*?
+If we held ownership, wouldn't we become more concerned with the modes of production, instead of hiding behind a dominant *big brother*?
 How did our spiritual world "progress"?
 What experiences are now possible and which are impossible?
+How did our *horizon of possibilities* narrowed down?
-Are we the Nietzschian *Last Man*, satisfied but blind for the wonders happening right in front of us.
+Are we the Nietzschian *Last Man*, satisfied but blind for the wonders happening right in front of us?

 (sec-consumerism)=
 ## Extreme Consumerism